apache/mxnet/docs/tutorials/basic/symbol.md

 - Provides almost all functionalities of NDArray, such as +, \*, sin, reshape etc.
-- Provides a large number of neural network related operators such as Convolution, Activation and BatchNorm.
-- Provides automatic differentiation.
-- Easy to construct and manipulate complex computations such as deep neural networks.
 - Easy to save, load and visualization.
 - Easy for the backend to optimize the computation and memory usage.